 Price when reviewed: $329.00

 The Samsung Galaxy Watch 3 offers the possibility to measure numerous health parameters, including blood oxygen saturation, blood pressure, and electrocardiogram.
-Atrial Fibrillation and other heart rhythm abnormalities are detected.
+In addition, Atrial Fibrillation and other heart rhythm abnormalities are detected.

-All health data are safely stored in the Samsung Health Monitor app that offers the possibility to send a pdf report to your health care provider.
-In the quantified world we live in, the Galaxy Watch 3 is also a device to consider, especially with its recent price drop, making it very affordable.
+All health data are safely stored in the Samsung Health Monitor app that allows you to send a pdf report to your health care provider.
+The Galaxy Watch 3 is also a device to consider in the quantified world we live in, especially with its recent price drop, making it very affordable.

 Sense by Fitbit